mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

   }

   ```

+ Take note of the InstrumentationKey.
+This will be used in the next step.

 ## Add code to track javascript calls

-In file `/Views/Shared/_Layout.cshtml`, copy and paste the following javascript code immediatly befor the `</html>` tag and then copy and paste the instrumentation key.
+Open the file `/Views/Shared/_Layout.cshtml`.
+Copy the foillowing javascript code and paste it immediatly befor the `</html>` tag.
+Then copy and paste the instrumentation key.

 ```javascript